cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 })
 ```

+## {% fa fa-angle-right %} How do I compare the value or state of one thing to another?

+Our {% url 'Variables and Aliases guide' variables-and-aliases %} gives you examples of doing exactly that.

 ## {% fa fa-angle-right %} How do I get the native DOM reference of an element found using Cypress?

 Cypress wraps elements in jQuery so you'd just get the native element from there within a {% url "`.then()`" then %} command.